 Don’t fall for the alkaline gurus!

-The whole baking soda phenomenon is a good example of a theme that you need to avoid in skincare – the idea that any alkaline treatment is instantly better.
 There’s a whole subset of people in the health world that subscribe to the “acid-alkaline” theory, the theory that every single problem in the body is caused by an excess of acid.
 They assume that because alkaline can cure a few other problems then it must be able to cure everything under the sun.

 One common belief is that eating too many acidic foods causes your muscles to waste away and thus you need to eat loads of vegetables to get strong.
 Some also believe that an acidic diet is the main reason behind cancer.